Cygnus melanocoryphus (Molina, 1782)

 |South America||0-0||25,000 – 100,000||Best guess||1990-2000||STA||UNK||1000||(1) (2)|

-These swans are found on a variety of wetlands, from shallow lakes, coastal lagoons to harbours and swampy river basins, often in close proximity to humans in the continent, but on the Falkland Islands are fairly shy (Woods and Woods 1997).
-Prefer areas of high water levels to feed and fair amounts of vegetation and pondweed.
+These swans are found on a variety of wetlands, from shallow lakes, coastal lagoons to harbours and swampy river basins, often in close proximity to humans on the continent, but on the Falkland Islands are fairly shy (Woods & Woods 1997).
+They prefer areas of high water levels to feed and fair amounts of vegetation and pondweed.

 CITES appendix II

 Least Concern (LC)